 Dr. Tátrai is a Senior Research Scientist at SOLVO.
 He graduated from the Eötvös University, Budapest, Hungary, in Cell and Developmental Biology, and did his PhD on extracellular matrix biology of chronic liver diseases and liver cancer at the Semmelweis University, Budapest.
 Following a brief involvement in molecular cancer diagnostics he moved to the Hungarian Academy of Sciences where he worked on the immortalisation and differentiation of adipose-derived mesenchymal stem cells for experimental regenerative medicine.
 During a 3-year postdoctoral fellowship at the Cancer Research UK Cambridge Institute he studied mouse models of centrosomal disease.
 He joined Solvo in 2017, where he is responsible for product development as well as research collaborations.

-Dr. Manthena Varma, PhD is Associate Research Fellow, at Pfizer Inc. Dr. Varma received his B. Pharm. degree from the Kakatiya University, India in 2000, and an M.S. degree (2002) and PhD in Pharmaceutics (2005), from the National Institute of Pharmaceutical Education and research (NIPER), Punjab, India.
+Manthena Varma, PhD is Research Fellow, at Pfizer Inc. Dr. Varma received his B. Pharm. degree from the Kakatiya University, Warangal, India; and an M.S. degree (2001) and PhD in Pharmaceutics (2005), from the National Institute of Pharmaceutical Education and research (NIPER), Mohali, India.
 Later, Dr. Varma worked as a Post Doctoral Fellow at the Department of Pharmaceutics, University of Minnesota (Minneapolis).
 In 2008, he joined Worldwide R&D, Pfizer, Groton, CT.
 Dr. Varma holds an Adjunct faculty position in the Department of Pharmacy of the University of Rhode Island.
-Manthena is a founding member and Instructor for a three-day Annual workshop on “Transporters in Drug Discovery and Development: Driving Knowledge from Laboratory to Label” at University of Rhode Island.
-He is member and ex-chair (2017-18) of North Jersey Drug Metabolism Discussion Group.
-His research is focused in the fields of ADME/PK technologies and strategies in drug design and development, role of drug transporters and transporter-enzyme interplay (extended clearance) in ADME/PK, clinical pharmacokinetics and DDI predictions/evaluation via mechanistic (PBPK) modeling.
-He published over 110 original articles/reviews/book chapters and presented over 60 presentations at the scientific conferences in these scientific areas.
+Dr. Varma’s research is focused in the fields of ADME/PK technologies and strategies in drug design and development, role of drug transporters and transporter-enzyme interplay (extended clearance) in ADME/PK, clinical pharmacokinetics and DDI predictions/evaluation via mechanistic (PBPK) modeling.
+He published about 125 original articles/reviews and presented over 75 presentations at the scientific conferences in these areas.

 Associate Director, Drug Metabolism Pharmacokinetics & Clinical Pharmacology, Incyte Corporation, Wilmington, US